Tencent-RTC/TRTC_ReactNative/TRTC-Simple-Demo/README.md

 #### iOS

+1. First execute "npm install" to install dependencies.
-1. Run `pod install` in the iOS directory to install dependencies.
+2. Run `pod install` in the iOS directory to install dependencies.
-2. Launch Metro and run `npx react-native start` under your React Native project directory.
+3. Launch Metro and run `npx react-native start` under your React Native project directory.
-3. Open a new window in the demo directory and start development debugging (if an error is reported, please open Xcode compilation and debugging)
+4. Open a new window in the demo directory and start development debugging (if an error is reported, please open Xcode compilation and debugging)

 ```
 npx react-native run-ios